torvalds/linux/Documentation/x86/tsx_async_abort.rst

 --------------------------------

  =============    ============================================================
  off              Mitigation is disabled.
-Either the CPU is not affected or
+Either the CPU is yest affected or
                   tsx_async_abort=off is supplied on the kernel command line.

  tsx disabled     Mitigation is enabled.
 TSX feature is disabled by default at